findelabs/mongo_alerts_2teams/README.md

 # Overview

-Since Mongo Atlas and Ops Manager do not currently support sending alerts to directly Microsoft Teams, this is a rust web server that receives post messages from Atlas or Ops Manager and forwards them to a specified Teams webhook.
+Since Mongo Atlas and Ops Manager do not currently support sending alerts to directly Microsoft Teams, this is a rust web server that receives post messages from Atlas or Ops Manager and forwards them to a specified Teams webhooks.

 ## Using mongo_alerts_2teams